DanielPickens/Vue-Weather-App/README.md

 npm start
 ```

-**If the js files has been modified, you need to:
+**If the js files have been modified, you need to:
 ```
 npm install
 npm run build